Code-Institute-Submissions/webalyzer/README.md

 ### Bugs

-I have grown fond of eliminating bugs found in my code as if I am intentionally trying to call them out and spot them wherever possible.
+I have grown fond of eliminating bugs found in my code as I intentionally try to provoke and find them.

 <br>